Skip To Main Content

 Internet and TV Viewing of Ceremony

 The graduation ceremony will be shown live via internet streaming.
-The internet stream of the graduation ceremony will be sent throughout the United States and internationally.
 More detailed information about this will be given to the graduates at rehearsal.

 Transcripts

-Official transcripts are not available for May graduates until after June 2.
-State colleges have access to a computer record of graduates’ transcripts as long as there is a signed LOSFA form on file, so every graduate does not have to get a transcript.
+Official transcripts are given out at the graduation ceremony.
+Louisiana public colleges have access to a computer record of graduates’ transcripts as long as there is a signed LOSFA form on file.
 If a college tells you that you need a transcript for some special reason, you must fill out a transcript request form on the senior page under the Academics tab of the school’s website, https://chs.sbpsb.org/.
+Nunez Community College transcripts must be requested on their website, Nunez.edu.

 If you have any questions about graduation, call Mrs. Watson at (504) 301-2600.